-Visit the Account Settings tab of the app, set your WEEKLY SCHEDULE to receive push notification on your device at the days and times that work for you.
-If you do not use the app, set a reoccurring meeting in your Google or Outlook calendar, Salesforce task or a SlackBot reminder
+Visit the Account Settings tab of the app, set your WEEKLY SCHEDULE to receive push notifications on your device on the days and times that work for you.
+If you do not use the app, set a reoccurring meeting in your Google or Outlook calendar, Salesforce task, or a SlackBot reminder.

 It’s tricky, but look at it this way:

-Keep your practice at the same time and same place whenever possible
+- Keep your practice at the same time and the same place whenever possible

 Doing this will help you ingrain your mindfulness practice into your daily routine.